jorishr/website-text-translator/README.md

 - Google Application Credentials: to fetch translation strings from the Google Translate API you need to setup authentication for Google Cloud Services.
 Without, you will see an error message for an invalid API key.
 See [Getting started with Google Cloud Authentication](https://cloud.google.com/docs/authentication/getting-started).

 - The program can run without the Google Translate API.
 Run the command `npx wtt --translate-no` or set the `translate` option in the config file to `false`.
-In this case the program will only run the first part of the program: add txt-id's to the HTML files and generate the base JSON file.
+In this case the program will only run the first part of the program: add txt-id's to the HTML files and generate the base language JSON file.
 No translation files will be generated.

-- The code of the program is modular and could be modified to use different translations services without too much trouble.
+- The code of the program is modular and could be modified to use different third party translations services without too much trouble.
 However, this is not part of the current state of the program.
 Feel free to experiment and contribute [Github: Website-text-translator](https://github.com/jorishr/website-text-translator).

-- If your HTML document does not contain too much text and you don't want to use third party services, you can always manually add your own translations by creating your own JSON language files that follow the same key-value pair structure as the base language JSON file generated by the program.
+- If your HTML document does not contain too much text and you don't want to use third party services, you can always manually add your own translations by creating your own JSON target language files that follow the same key-value pair structure as the base language JSON file generated by the program.

 #### Backup

-By default the program will create a numbered backup of your HTML (and affected JSON files) in the backup folder.
+By default the program will create a numbered backup of your HTML (and related JSON files) in the backup folder.
 You can disable the backup feature by using the configuration wizard (`npx wtt config`), a command line flag `npx wtt --backup-no` or adding a config file in your app root folder.

 _Important:_ If you do disable the backup feature, make sure you have a backup of your existing files elsewhere before running the program because they will be overwritten.

 #### Folders

 - Source folder: this is the base folder used to find HTML files.
-The program will look for HTML files recursively all sub-folders as well.
-The default values is `"./"`, the root folder of your project.
+The program will look for HTML files recursively through all sub-folders.
+The default value is `"./"`, the root folder of your project.
 - Destination folder: this is the folder where you JSON translation files will be stored.
 This folder must be the same as the source folder _or_ a sub-folder of the source folder.
-For example, if your source folder is `./src` then the destination folder can be `./src` or `./src/translations`.
+For example, if your source folder is `./src` then the destination folder can be `./src` or `./src/translations` or similar.

 Note that your HTML files will be overwritten by the program because txt-id's need to be added to the original HTML.
 Hence, the importance of the backup option discussed above.